Chapter 1: "Huh, this is fun. Guy in his underwear fighting goblins. Pretty funny."

 "I don't do audiobooks"

 You might for this one.
 Jeff Hays' narration is the reason most fans say "I don't read DCC, I listen to DCC."
 He voices every character distinctly, and his performance of the System AI's unhinged announcements is its own art form.
-The audiobooks are available on Audible.
 If you've never tried audio, this is the one to start with.

 "Is it finished?"

 Not yet.
-There are 8 published books (Book 8 drops May 12, 2026).
+There are 7 published books with Book 8 releasing May 12, 2026.
 The series will end with Book 9, split across two volumes.
 Dinniman doesn't leave readers hanging for years between entries.
 But fair warning: you will catch up faster than you expect and then you'll be waiting like the rest of us.

 "What's LitRPG?"